Phazorknight/Cogito/Readme.md

 - Hint Text on Use: Text that is displayed for the hint that is displayed when the item is used.
 If left blank, no hint will be displayed.

 - Consumable settings:
   - Attribute Name: String that is sent to Player script to change the according attribute.
-For example, enter "health" if you're making a health potion.
+For example, enter "health", and the player current health will be increased by the power value. "health_max" will increase the maximum health of the player.
+	This gets sent to the player.gd script, if you want to edit this.

 - Wieldable settings:
   - Primary Use Prompt: Text that is displayed in the HUD for primary action (left mouse click, gamepad right trigger).
 Usually stuff like shoot, toggle on/off.